NeilFabiao/Random-NLP-Projects/ReadMe.md

 The projects were done using python (jupyter-notebook), and there are 3 other subsequent folders namely:

 * src - or source code where the different projects are located
-* pdf - where summary of the work is present.
 * img - has the visualization gif used in the repo 😁.

 To run the implementations located in src simply select the '.ipynb' file.